Orlene McMahon

 See Courses >>

-Professor McMahon Fournié’s areas of research include French New Wave cinema, postwar European cinema, film music, and the more general fields of film history, theory, and criticism.
-Her first book Listening to the French New Wave: The Film Music and Composers of Postwar French Art Cinema was published by Peter Lang Oxford in Spring 2014.
-Forthcoming publications include a chapter on how music is used to explore the themes of memory, trauma, and the past in the films of Alain Resnais for a forthcoming book published by Routledge on music in European cinema.
+McMahon's areas of research include French New Wave cinema, postwar European cinema, film music, and the more general fields of film history, theory, and criticism.
+Her first book Listening to the French New Wave: The Film Music and Composers of Postwar French Art Cinema was published by Peter Lang Oxford in 2014.
+Her most recent publication was a co-authored chapter on how music is used to explore the themes of memory, trauma, and the past in the films of Alain Resnais for the book Music in European Cinema.
 Current research interests focus on the topics of cinema as therapy and the relationship between psychology and film.

 Education/Degrees